 Ability debt is the price you pay every time your user fails to accomplish a key outcome in your product.

-Christopher Gimmer, the CEO of Snappa, initially required every new signup to activate their email address before logging into the product.
-Requiring users to activate their email address is standard practice.
-However, what Gimmer didn’t realize was that 27% of signups never activated their email.
+Christopher Gimmer, the CEO of Snappa, initially required every new signup to activate their email address before logging in.
+While this is standard practice, Gimmer didn’t realize that 27% of signups would never activate their email.
 Users never saw the product.

-This is one of countless examples.
-But conquering ability debt will never go away.
+This is one of the countless examples of success but remember this: conquering ability debt will never go away.
 As Kipp notes, “You need to evolve your technology to a point where people can get hot and ready spaghetti without having to learn how to use the kitchen.
-As you remove pain and friction from your user’s experience of attaining their valued objective, your total addressable market grows.“
+As you remove pain and friction from your user’s experience of attaining their valued objective, your total addressable market grows.”

-When you first launch a free trial or freemium model, you will inevitably have some severe ability debt.
+You will inevitably face severe ability debt when you first launch a free trial or freemium model.
 It’s expected.
-However, to improve your experience, you continuously need to look for ways to improve.
+Don’t let that scare you away.
+You must continue to look for ways to improve.

 Ask yourself these questions while going through your product experience:

-- Does the first product experience lead to a specific, relevant, meaningful “quick win”?
+- Does the first product experience lead to a relevant and meaningful “quick win”?